ou-ecolab/ecopad/README.md

      If we would directly push them to the main branch of this repository, we would create a bunch of intermediate commits, that would neither work nor have a decent commit message.
 Although we could later (after our final commit has achieved our goal) combine our little commits to one (by using git rebase and squash) and write a descriptive summary commit message, this practice of 'rewriting history' is actually strongly discouraged for all repositories except our local one.
    - Solution:

-### FortranExample
+### Fortran Task Tutorial
+This is a quite comprehensive example that will touch nearly all components of ecopad.
+In order to reproduce some of the situations you will likely encounter while extending and maintaining the project, the tutorial  **deliberately contains intermediate (failing) code** along with the corrections and some hints for debugging.
+The padagogical aim is to simulate a realistic workflow.
+#### Assumend Technical Goal
+Assume that we want to add a new feature to the ecopad website for which a new model has to be run, which is implemented in Fortran.
+We will make these changes available in the repo so that every developer can check them on his local machine.

-We give an example that will add an new task in our tasklist which will actually be performed by a seperate container, that runs some Fortran code.
-This example assumes that you have cloned the repository on your local machine by:
+If you have not cloned the ecopad repository on your local machine do so now  by:

  ```bash
  git clone --recurse-submodules https://github.com/ou-ecolab/ecopad.git
  ```

-We will first create a test branch of the ecopad repostitoy so that non of our changes will affect the commit history of the main branch unless we want them to.
+We will first create a test branch of the ecopad repository so that non of our changes will affect the commit history of the main branch unless we want them to.
 ```
 cd ecopad
 git checkout -b test
 ```

 Now we create a new repository  under the ou-ecolab organisation (you can do this on the website https://github.com/ou-ecolab (Hit the green New button, name it as you wan and add a README.md so that the repo is not empty.)
 I will name it `FotranExample` here.
+(Since we are in a branch that we can remove later, all traces of our example repository will be gone along with it.
-You can later remove your example repository, but we will not worry about this now and present the steps necessarry for adding a real project.
+So we do not have to worry about this and can present the same steps as if we were adding a repo for real).

 We integrate the new repo  as a submodule in the ecopad repository: